 29 Every soul that shall not be humbled in that day, shall be cut off from among its people.
 30 And every soul which shall do work on that day, that soul shall be destroyed from among its people.
 31 Ye shall do no manner of work: it is a perpetual statute throughout your generations in all your habitations.
 32 It shall be a holy sabbath to you; and ye shall humble your souls, from the ninth day of the month: from evening to evening ye shall keep your sabbaths.

 Leviticus 23: 26 – 32 tells us the instructions for the Day of Atonement.
-Yom Kippur occurs on the tenth day of the seventh month on the Hebrew calendar Tishrei – usually occurring in September or October.
+Yom Kippur occurs on the tenth day of the seventh Hebrew month, Tishrei – which usually occurs in September or October.
 It is the second High Holiday occurring in the Fall.
 And this is the day where we are to humble ourselves, to do no manner of work, and to observe this day as a holy sabbath.

 On this day the high priest would bathe and put on the consecrated linen tunic.
 Then, He would then take a goat and make atonement for himself and his family first.
-Next, two other goats would be taken, the High Priest would cast lots for which the goat that would be the goat that would atone for the sins of the whole congregation of Israel.
+Next, two other goats would be taken, the High Priest would cast lots for the goat that would atone for the sins of the whole congregation of Israel.

 Is Yom Kippur a commanded fast day?

 To afflict our souls has been interpreted as meaning to fast, and on this day we would afflict our souls with prayer and fasting.

 This is not wrong and would be very appropriate for Yom Kippur.
 This is often the way our forefathers would afflict themselves.